WAIT: Feature Warping for Animation to Illustration video Translation using GANs: Introduction

 \section{Introduction}

+Recently, some of the children's books have been adopted as animated movies. ``Peter Rabbit" of Beatrix Potter and ``ZOG" of Axel Scheffler are two of the examples (see Figure~\ref{fig:sample-ill}).
+Although the characters are the same, the styles of the illustrations in books are different from animations.
+Unfortunately, for those who grow up with the original books, the new adaptations don't give the same taste as they are not familiar.
+In order to generate videos for new content, with the taste of the original style, we explore the problem of converting animation movies adopted from children books into stylized versions of their original illustrations.

+In this study, we address this challenge by exploring the use of unordered set of images in the target domain as an alternative to a single image or a sequence of images from a target video.
+This setting, although being more difficult, overcomes two major problems faced by other approaches: (i) the need for collecting sequential data that is not always available and costly, and (ii) the difficulty of extracting style information using just a single image.

+The problem of converting a given video in the source domain to a stylized version in the target domain can be attacked with the style transfer approaches.
+A trivial solution would involve using image-to-image translation methods, allowing a single image representing the style of the illustrator to be applied consistently across the entire video sequence.
+However, selecting a style image for an illustrator is not straightforward, as the style can vary significantly between books and even within the same book, depending on the story.
+On the other hand, video-to-video translation approaches cannot be adopted, as there is no target video available in the original style.
+The only available resources are a set of unordered images in the illustrator's style, extracted from pages of the original books.
-Video-to-video translation aims to convert a given video in the source domain to a stylized version in the target domain.
-A successful translation should satisfy two important criteria; capturing target style, and ensuring temporal consistency between frames.

-A natural solution for video-to-video translation is to extend the image-to-image translation methods by applying them on independent video frames.
-Although there are many successful image-to-image translation methods in the literature ~\cite{cyclegan, pix2pix, ganilla, cartoongan, dualgan, gatsy, gatsy2, munit, unit}, they only accomplish the first criteria.
-They are able to capture the target style, but they fail to ensure the temporal information in the video and create inconsistency between generated frames.
-Besides making each frame realistic, a video-to-video translation model should be capable of enhancing the temporal coherence between adjacent frames.
-Hence, domain specific methods~\cite{chen2017coherent, bansal2018recycle, chen2019mocycle, tip_video, wang2018vid2vid, chen2020optical, liu2021unsupervised} have emerged to address the shortcoming of image based models to achieve both aspects successfully.
+A successful video translation should meet two important criteria; capturing target style, and ensuring temporal consistency between frames.
+Extending existing image-to-image translation methods ~\cite{cyclegan, pix2pix, ganilla, cartoongan, dualgan, gatsy, gatsy2, munit, unit} to independent video frames can only fulfill the first criterion.
+They are able to capture the target style but fail to ensure the temporal information in the video, resulting in inconsistencies between the generated frames.
+In addition to making each frame realistic, a video-to-video translation model should be capable of enhancing the temporal coherence between adjacent frames.
+To address these shortcomings, domain-specific methods have recently emerged~\cite{chen2017coherent, bansal2018recycle, chen2019mocycle, tip_video, wang2018vid2vid, chen2020optical, liu2021unsupervised}.